Azure/aks-engine/docs/topics/clusterdefinitions.md

 }
 ```

-The reason for the unsightly base64 encoded input type is to optimize delivery payload, and to squash a human-maintainable yaml file representation into something that can be tightly pasted into a JSON string value without the arguably more unsightly carriage returns / whitespace that would be delivered with a literal copy/paste of a Kubernetes manifest.
+The reason for the unsightly base64-encoded input type is to optimize delivery payload, and to squash a human-maintainable yaml file representation into something that can be tightly pasted into a JSON string value without the arguably more unsightly carriage returns / whitespace that would be delivered with a literal copy/paste of a Kubernetes manifest.

 <a name="feat-kubelet-config"></a>